-Virginia Beach based surf-rock/new-psych group Ladada have announced the release of their debut full length album, Heaven On The Rocks, for February 15, 2019 via Gold Robot Records.
-Lead by Josiah Schlater, Ladada's sun-drenched, rapturous sound has won praise from Consequence of Sound and Stereogum, as well as Post-Trash, who describes the upcoming record as "a shimmering kind of retro-fuzz pop that pulls from both '60s soul and garage rock."
+Virginia Beach based surf-rock/new-psych group Ladada have announced the release of their debut full length album, Heaven On The Rocks, for March 22nd, 2019 via Gold Robot Records.
+Ladada's sun-drenched, rapturous sound has won praise from Consequence of Sound and Stereogum, as well as Post-Trash, who describes the upcoming record as "a shimmering kind of retro-fuzz pop that pulls from both '60s soul and garage rock."

-At the core of every Ladada song, there is a sense of child-like wonder and excitement emanating from Schlater's energy.
-On Heaven track "Western Wash," for example, Schlater takes what is normally considered a mundane task (washing dishes) and turns the action into an old western.
+At the core of every Ladada song, there is a sense of child-like wonder and excitement emanating from the band's energy.
+On Heaven track "Western Wash," for example, they take what is normally considered a mundane task (washing dishes) and turn the action into an old western sounding song.
 Another track, "Dynamic Dogs," borrows and reshapes "supercalifragilisticexpialidocious" -- the word made famous by the 1964 film Mary Poppins, meaning "extraordinarily good, wonderful."